Super Bowl magic: Mahomes, Chiefs beat Eagles 38-35

 But the Eagles wouldn’t go away.

-Hurts hit DeVonta Smith for a 46-yard gain to the Chiefs and ran in for his third score of the game.
+Hurts hit DeVonta Smith for a 45-yard gain to the Chiefs 2 and ran in for his third score of the game.
 He also ran in for the 2-point conversion to tie it at 35-35 with 5:15 to go.

 As “Fly!
 Eagles!
 Fly!” reverberated throughout the stadium, Mahomes and the Chiefs went back to work.

 The 27-year-old Mahomes became the third player to win his second NFL MVP award before age 28.
 He also became the youngest QB to start three Super Bowls.
-Then, Mahomes became the first player to win the Super Bowl the same season he was MVP after nine straight players lost.
+Mahomes finally broke the MVP curse, becoming the first player to win the Super Bowl the same season after nine straight players lost.

-Just five years after winning the first Super Bowl in franchise history, the Eagles came close with a new coach — Nick Sirianni — and new quarterback — Hurts.
+Just five years after winning the first Super Bowl in franchise history, the Eagles (16-4) came close with a different coach and new quarterback.
+Nick Sirianni replaced Doug Pederson in 2021 and Hurts took over for Carson Wentz in late 2020.

-The Eagles marched 75 yards down the field with Hurts scoring from the 1 for a 7-0 lead, and controlled the ball for almost 22 minutes in the first half.
+"We use this pain, we use this failure to motivate us so we can make it a strength,” Sirianni said.

-Hurts, who missed two games late in the season with a shoulder injury, had no trouble throwing a perfect deep ball to A.J.
-Brown, giving the Eagles a 14-7 lead with a 45-yard connection on the first play of the second quarter.
+Hurts, who missed two games late in the season with a shoulder injury, had TD runs of 1 and 4 yards in the first half along with a 45-yard TD pass to A.J.
+Brown.

-But Hurts then made a rare mistake on the next drive when he fumbled without being hit while scrambling away from pressure.
+But Hurts also made a rare mistake when he fumbled without being hit while scrambling away from pressure.
 Nick Bolton picked it up and raced 36 yards for a score that made it 14-14.
 Hurts had just eight turnovers this season, six picks and two fumbles.

+Mahomes finished 21 of 27 for 182 yards with three TDs and no turnovers.
+He ran for 44 yards.

 Their mom, Donna Kelce, wore a half-red, half-green jersey with No. 87 on the front for Travis and No. 62 on the back for Jason.
 She sat in a suite between NFL Commissioner Roger Goodell and Damar Hamlin.